Nathan Morcom: Production Cars

 Morcom moved in to the Australian Production Car Championship initially for the endurance races finishing fifth at the 2011 Phillip Island Six Hour and winning the 2011 Eastern Creek Six Hour with Chaz Mostert.
 He again teamed with Chaz Mostert to finish third at the 2012 Phillip Island 6 Hour, winning the 2016 Hi-Tec Oils Bathurst 6 Hour and runner up in the 2017 Hi-Tec Oils Bathurst 6 Hour.

-In 2013 he finished third in the championship driving a Mitsubishi Lancer Evo X and again in 2017 Australian Production Car Series driving a Ford LZ Focus RS.
+In 2013, Morcom finished third in the championship driving a Mitsubishi Lancer Evo X and again in 2017 Australian Production Car Series driving a Ford LZ Focus RS.

 GT racing

 Morcom travelled to Europe to compete in the 2014 ADAC GT Masters Endurance championship for Farnbacher Racing in a Porsche 911 GT3 R. He did all sixteen races finishing thirty seventh in the series.

-Moving back to Australia he competed in the 2015 Australian GT Championship and 2016 Australian GT Championship finishing third in 2016.
+Moving back to Australia, Morcom competed in the 2015 Australian GT Championship and 2016 Australian GT Championship finishing third in 2016.
 The same year he and Grant Denyer won the 2016 Australian Endurance Championship.

-In 2016, he competed in the GT Asia Series for Matt Stone Racing.
+In 2016, Morcom competed in the GT Asia Series for Matt Stone Racing.

-In 2024, he moved back to GT racing in the 2024 GT4 Australia Series.
+In 2024, Morcom moved back to GT racing in the 2024 GT4 Australia Series.
 He finished fifth in the Silver Class championship.